 PERS Plan 3 has a dual benefit structure.
 Employer contributions finance a defined benefit component and member contributions finance a defined contribution component.
-As established by Chapter 41.34 RCW, employee contribution rates to the defined contribution range from 5 percent to 15 percent of salaries, based on member choice.
+As established by Chapter 41.34 RCW, employee contribution rates to the defined contribution component range from 5 percent to 15 percent of salaries, based on member choice.
+Members who do not choose a contribution rate default to a percent rate.
 There are currently no requirements for employer contributions to the defined contribution component of PERS Plan 3.

 PERS Plan 3 defined contribution retirement benefits are dependent upon the results of investment activities.
 Members may elect to self-direct the investment of their contribution.
-Any expenses incurred in conjunction with self-directed investments are paid by the member.
-Absent a member's self-direction, PERS Plan 3 investments are made in the same portfolio as that of the PERS 2/3 defined benefit plan.
+Any expenses incurred in conjunction with self-directed investments are paid by members.
+Absent a member's self-direction, PERS Plan 3 contributions are invested in the Retirement Strategy Fund that assumes the member will retire at age 65.

-For DRS' fiscal year 2012, PERS Plan 3 employee contributions were \$95.2 million, and plan refunds paid out were \$66.2 million.
+For DRS' fiscal year 2013, PERS Plan 3 employee contributions were \$99.0 million, and plan refunds paid out were \$69.4 million.